How does Everyday Interactions work as a

 - A very simple camera that captures video and is easy to download clips to a computer.

-- The simple interactions scale—a one page illustration that helps us examine our practice.
-Here is a more detailed description of each diagram in the scale.
+- The simple interactions tool—a one page illustration that helps us examine our practice.
+Here is a more detailed description of each diagram in the tool.

 - An open-minded and trusting environment for discussing our practice.